DS-USAFA/Solution-Manual-CPS/docs/23-Bootstrap-Solutions.md

 **Bootstrap hypothesis testing**

 Bootstrap hypothesis testing is relatively undeveloped, and is generally not as accurate as permutation testing.
 Therefore in general avoid it.
-But for our problem in the notes, it may work.
-We will sample in a way that is consistent with the null hypothesis, then calculate a P-value as a tail probability like we do in permutation tests.
+But for our problem in the reading, it may work.
+We will sample in a way that is consistent with the null hypothesis, then calculate a p-value as a tail probability like we do in permutation tests.
 This example does not generalize well to other applications like relative risk, correlation, regression, or categorical data.

 a.
 Using the `HELPrct` data set, store the observed value of the difference of means for male and female.